 There are many free tools available that can shorten links to a much more manageable size.

-Some information you may not be able to combine, such as dynamic information.
+You may not be able to combine some information such as dynamic information.

 Use Tables to create the signature layout

 In some cases, it is better to use tables to separate your information, this creates less HTML than grouping elements.